-• Individual certificates and a dip in the attendance box to children for a full term of 100% attendance.
-This is processed every term.

-• Periodic attendance incentives i.e. all children with 100% attendance without any late marks over a 2 week period will be put into a draw with the chance of receiving attendance prizes

-• At the end of the academic year any children on 100% attendance earn themselves a trip to the cinema, their name also goes in a hat with the chance of winning a Nintendo switch

-- Children ending the year on 99% win a trip to go bowling - Children ending on 98% Movie afternoon in school - The class with the highest percentage in the summer receives a treat afternoon in school

-• Every week there is an Attendance Cup which is handed out in assembly for the class with the highest attendance the previous week.

-• Attendance certificates are also given out to reward those with the "Most Improved" attendance and those pupils with the "Most Improved punctuality" where this is identified.

-- Attendance newsletters every half term - Rewards and incentives promoted by sending letters home to parents - Class Attendance board in school - Attendance information displayed in reception
+- Individual certificates and a dip in the attendance box to children for a full term of 100% attendance.
+This is processed every term. - Periodic attendance incentives i.e. all children with 100% attendance without any late marks over a 2 week period will be put into a draw with the chance of receiving attendance prizes - At the end of the academic year any children on 100% attendance earn themselves an inflatable fun afternoon in school, their name also goes in a hat with the chance of winning a Nintendo switch - Children ending the year between 98%-99% attendance win an inflatable fun afternoon in school - Every week there is an Attendance Cup which is handed out in assembly for the class with the highest attendance the previous week. - Attendance certificates are also given out to reward those with the "Most Improved" attendance and those pupils with the "Most Improved punctuality" where this is identified. - Attendance newsletters every half term - Rewards and incentives promoted by sending letters home to parents - Class Attendance board in school - Attendance information displayed in reception